EE broadband features and review

 Some homes can also get full-fibre internet with very fast speeds, though coverage for these services is much smaller than the other options.

 To get started, enter your postcode into the postcode search on our comparison tables to filter internet deals by location.
 You can then use the filters and sorting options to find your perfect package.

 EE broadband speed

-Which is right for you?
-ADSL broadband is cheap and usually fast enough to cope with anything you might want to do online, however it’s not well suited to being shared among more than a couple of people at a time.
+10Mb ADSL broadband is cheap and fast enough to cope with web browsing and video streaming.
+But it’s not well suited to being shared among more than one person at a time.
 It also has a very slow upload speed, which could be a problem if you regularly transfer large files.